Deterministic Electrical Switching in Altermagnets via Surface Antisymmetry Groups: Abstract

 \section{Abstract}

 A surface antisymmetry group framework is developed to establish design rules for deterministic electrical switching of the N\'eel vector in a film of a collinear bipartite antiferromagnet.
-In centrosymmetric $d$-wave altermagnets, where current-induced torques vanish in the bulk, staggered effective fields can nevertheless exist as an interfacial response, whose allowed tensor form is determined by the surface antisymmetry subgroup for the given surface orientation.
-Separately, the structure of the spin conductivity tensor determines which surface orientations allow transverse spin current generation via the spin-splitter effect.
+In centrosymmetric altermagnets, where current-induced spin-orbit torques vanish in the bulk, staggered effective fields can nevertheless exist as a macroscopic interfacial response, whose allowed tensor form is determined by the surface antisymmetry point group for the given surface orientation.
+Separately, the structure of the spin conductivity tensor determines which surface orientations allow transverse spin current generation via the nonrelativistic spin-splitter effect.
 Taken together, these symmetry-enforced properties establish which surface orientations of $d$-wave altermagnets can serve as deterministically switchable spin current sources in spin-torque heterostructures.
-Because the design rules are based solely on the surface antisymmetry point group, the required staggered axial response is robust against averaging over symmetry-equivalent surface facets and equilibrium roughness.
+Because the design rules are based solely on the surface antisymmetry point group, the symmetry-allowed staggered effective fields are robust against averaging over equilibrium surface roughness.

-Altermagnets are collinear magnets whose electronic structure exhibits momentum-dependent spin splitting in the nonrelativistic limit despite vanishing net magnetization (see reviews \cite{Smejkal2022a,Mazin2022,Bai2024,Tamang2024} and references therein).
+\emph{Introduction---}Altermagnets are collinear magnets whose electronic structure exhibits momentum-dependent spin splitting in the nonrelativistic limit despite vanishing net magnetization (see reviews \cite{Smejkal2022a,Mazin2022,Bai2024,Tamang2024} and references therein).
 Altermagnets are of significant interest for spintronic applications because their symmetry generally allows the detection of the N\'eel vector via anomalous Hall effect \cite{Smejkal2020} and generation of spin-polarized currents via the spin-splitter effect \cite{SpinSplitting-Gonzalez,Junwei2021,SpinSplitting-Bai,SpinSplitting-Karube}.
 The latter enables the use of altermagnets as efficient spin current sources with perpendicular spin polarization in spin torque devices \cite{Bose2024}.
 An essential feature for device applications is the ability to initialize the N\'eel vector $\Lvec$ deterministically by electrical means.
 With such initialization, altermagnetic layers could both store information and control other layers via spin currents.